parap/todo/Readme.md

 =============== TO DO ================

+- refactor. rename daily table to complete. remove completed_at field from item table.
+Thus any type of task will be processed similarly.

 - add to login page auto-link to test account;

-- add description of the project to the project;
+- add description of the project page;

 - !!!
 BASE: add weekly and monthly tasks;